• Skip to Content

 2. Students are required to complete, submit, and pass the edTPA assessment to complete their teacher education program, and to be recommended to the state of West Virginia for certification.

 Note.
-Students interested in teaching in another state will need to meet their certification requirements.
+Students interested in teaching in another state will need to meet the certification requirements of that state.
 The inclusion of School Health is designed to prepare students for certification in Health following receipt of their initial certification in Physical Education.

 Areas of Emphasis